Capture fireworks on your phone

 Fireworks displays are awesome visual spectacles, and capturing photos of them are a part of the experience.
 Unless you've got the right photography kit or the appropriate smartphone apps, capturing good fireworks photos can be pretty challenging.
 Mobile tripods certainly help, but you'll still want to take over manual controls of your camera.
 Thankfully, a variety of camera apps are available on both Android and iOS with manual controls for shutter speed and other settings that can help you take clear and impressive fireworks shots you can share with your friends.
 Check out these camera apps for taking fireworks snapshots, as well as a few other fireworks-themed apps.

-Apple introduced manual camera controls for iPhones and iPads in 2014.
+Apple introduced manual camera controls for iPhones and iPads four years ago.
 Manual puts them front and center in the user experience, with a number of features useful for those looking to take good fireworks photos.
 Shutter speed controls let you lengthen your exposure, ISO and exposure compensation settings let you brighten up a dark picture.
 An update in 2016 let users who own iPhones with two rear cameras switch between lenses, and the app now supports the iPhone X, too.
 Of course, you'll probably want to take a few test shots first, as fiddling with the settings for each shot can be tough on the fly, and if you're taking shots with long shutter speeds, a tripod is a near necessity.

 Camera+ 2 is another popular third-party iOS camera app that gets good marks for power features and ease of use.
 It's a great automatic camera that can salvage or punch up subpar or adequate shots with the smart Clarity filter.
 You can mix things up further with separate exposure and focus points, a "digital flash" for clearing up dark photos, and more.

 Slow Shutter Cam (iOS: $1.99)